rdkcentral/ThunderNanoServices/NetworkControl/doc/NetworkControlPlugin.md

 | (property) | object | Provides given requested interface is up or not |
 | (property).value | boolean |  |

-> The *interface* argument shall be passed as the index to the property, e.g. *NetworkControl.1.up@xyz*. name of interface whose up status has to get.
+> The *interface* argument shall be passed as the index to the property, e.g. *NetworkControl.1.up@xyz*.

 ### Result